ctucker/angular-snc-training/src/training.md

 # Loading demo data

-Let's say we have some demo data on the server.
+We want to populate the list with some demo data.

-We want to pull that down when the user clicks a "Load Demo Data" link, and populate it into the task list.
+When the user clicks a button, it should append to the task list some sample data pulled from the server.

-* We'll use `$http` in a new service
+* We'll use angular's `$http` service
 * We'll learn about promises and how they're awesome

 ---